-Ilana Rein is a Los Angeles and New York City based director and screenwriter.
-Her films have been screened at film festivals, galleries and Universities internationally.
-It’s been written that Rein is “spearheading a new genre”* which blurs the line between Science Fiction and reality and that her work demonstrates a “…profound hunger to connect through art…stories that feel directly relevant to the challenges of the modern day.”**
+Ilana Rein was born and raised in New York City and is currently a Los Angeles-based director and screenwriter.
+Her films have been screened at film festivals, galleries, and universities internationally.
+It’s been written that Rein is “spearheading a new genre”* that blurs the line between science fiction and reality and that her work demonstrates a “…profound hunger to connect through art…stories that feel directly relevant to the challenges of the modern day.”**

-After receiving her Master of Fine Arts at the School of Visual Arts in NYC, Rein started her career as a photographer with her work being widely exhibited and published.
-Rein began directing films after the events of 9/11 and her first, Periphery, became an official selection of the New York Video Festival at Lincoln Center (now NYFF’s Views from the Avant Garde) in 2002.
+After receiving a B.A. from Oberlin College and an M.F.A from the School of Visual Arts in New York City, Rein started her career as a photographer with her work being widely exhibited and published.
+She began directing films after the events of 9/11 and her first, Periphery, was an official selection of the New York Video Festival at Lincoln Center (run by the New York Film Festival) in 2002.

-The roots of the new films are Rein’s award-winning film We Are All Cylons.
-For it she immersed herself in the world of AI and as part of the creative process, imagined making the film as an AI would.*** That film had its world premiere at Sci-Fi London Film Festival in 2011.
-It continues to screen.
+The roots of Rein’s current film work grow from her award-winning film We Are All Cylons.
+In filming Cylons, she immersed herself in the world of Battlestar Galactica fandom and, as part of the creative process, “Rein imagined making the film as an AI would.”*** Cylons premiered at Sci-Fi London Film Festival in 2011 and had an international festival run.

-Her work has been featured in numerous publications including Wired, Doubletake, Scientific American, 9/9 Paris and Art in America.
-Articles and interviews with Think Progress, Wired, Earth2Hub and Arc Finity – the futurist /art journal – can be found online.
+Her work has been featured in numerous publications, including Wired, Doubletake, Scientific American, 9/9 Paris, and Art in America.
+Articles and interviews with Think Progress, Wired, Earth2Hub and Arcfinity are available online.